CUH-Environmental-Data-Science/Request_for_Data_Collection/README.md

  ## Acknowledgement

 We are grateful to make this request for data collection on such unique and culturally significant places.
-We look to community leaders and stewards such as the Maunalua Fishpond Heritage Center and the Waimanalo Limu Hui for guidance.
-We hope to continuously learn about the rich history of these places and prioritize these lessons in our education and research.
+We look to community leaders and stewards such as the Maunalua Fishpond Heritage Center for guidance.
+We hope to continuously learn about the rich history of this place and prioritize these lessons in our education and research.

+### Data Ownership

+The data gathered for this research is not owned by Chaminade University.
+The data will be publicly available and under the management of the Maunalua Fishpond Heritage Center.

 ### This Document